 This can be done through the use of hay nets and/or multiple small feedings per day of a set amount.
 The key is to ensure the horse does not go without forage for more than 3 to 4 hours at a time.

-Compare that with Figure 2, where we simply add some dried distillers grains and a high quality mineral and vitamin to balance the diet.
-In this analysis, Mad Barn’s Omneity ration balancer is added to the diet.
+Compare that with Figure 2, where we simply add some dried distillers’ grains and a high-quality mineral and vitamin to balance the diet.
+This analysis adds Mad Barn’s Omneity ration balancer to the diet.
 The nutritional requirements of the horse are now being met and this diet costs $0.40/day less than the one utilizing a commercial complete feed.

 The example diets do not show a complete nutritional breakdown of the diet for simplicity.
 Other deficiencies are also present in the commercial feed example.
-Click here to evaluate your horse’s diet and find out whether there are any minerals or vitamins that need to be adjusted.
+Click here to evaluate your horse’s diet and determine whether any minerals or vitamins need to be adjusted.

 Is Your Horse's Diet Missing Anything?